Photos By Meta – Photography Tips – Learn Meta’s Top Sony Camera Tips

 S-Mode – Shutter – Shutter Priority Mode – Controls Exposure Time

 In Shutter Priority Mode, you set a Fixed Shutter Speed, and let the Camera decide on which Aperture Size to use, to achieve the correct exposure.
-Digital Camera Shutter Speeds typically vary from 30 seconds to 1/8,000th of a second.
+Camera Shutter Speeds typically vary from 30 seconds to 1/8,000th of a second.

 Which Shutter Speed should you use?
 That often depends on your subject, is it still or moving?
 Do you want it tack sharp or blurred?
 Do you have enought available light to use a higher shutter speed?